A guest post by Anand Srinivasan

 This way, followers interested in reading her recipes can choose to visit her blog using any one of these options.

 By using the right hashtags and marketing strategies, you increase the visibility of your posts.
-In addition to growing your Instagram following, this strategy also sets your blog up for more visits with the use of relevant calls to action.
+They will help you grow your Instagram following, and set up your blog up for more visits with the use of relevant calls to action.